EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Experiments

-\paragraph{Implementation details} We first learn the cost of edit operations for each dataset.
-We use Adam optimizer~\citep{kingma2014adam} with a learning rate decay of 0.1 every 25 epochs.
+\paragraph{Implementation details.} We first learn the cost of edit operations for each dataset.
+We use Adam optimizer~\cite{kingma2014adam} with a learning rate decay of 0.1 every 25 epochs.
 We train the cost function for 100 epochs on TUDataset.
-While we use Sinkhorn-Knopp approximation with $k=10$ in \autoref{sinkhorn-knop} for training, the Hungarian algorithm is used for inference to obtain an optimal assignment given costs.
-We perform graph classification tasks with GIN~\citep{xu2018powerful} and GCN~\citep{kipf2016semi} as a backbone model for augmentation.
-When we train each backbone model, we use the same hyperparameter and architecture for all baselines and our method for a fair comparison.
-We follow the Open Graph Benchmark setting~\citep{hu2020open} for MoleculeNet dataset.
+While we use the Sinkhorn-Knopp approximation with $k=10$ in \autoref{sinkhorn-knop} for training, the Hungarian algorithm is used for inference to obtain an optimal assignment given costs.
+We perform graph classification tasks with GIN~\cite{xu2018powerful} and GCN~\cite{kipf2016semi} as a backbone model for augmentation.
+When we train each backbone model, for a fair comparison, we use the same hyperparameters and architecture tuned from the vanilla model for our method and other baseline models.
+We follow the Open Graph Benchmark setting~\cite{hu2020open} for MoleculeNet dataset.
 When training classification models, we compute the edit path between randomly paired graphs in each batch and use randomly chosen graphs from the edit path as augmentation.
 We use the validation set to choose the portion of augmented data points.
-The additional details of hyperparameters and model configurations can be found in \autoref{sec:imp_detail}.

-\paragraph{Classificaiton results} \autoref{tab:Result of TUDataset} shows the overall results of the TUDataset for graph classification tasks.
-Our augmentation method outperforms the other baselines on seven and six datasets with GIN and GCN backbones, respectively, and achieves the second-best performance on one dataset with GIN and GCN backbones. \autoref{tab:results of moleculenet} shows the classification AUC-ROC with MoleculeNet datasets.
-The results show that \model{} consistently improves classification accuracy over the vanilla model, whereas the other augmentations occasionally degrade the classification performance.
+\paragraph{Classification results.} \autoref{tab:Result of TUDataset} shows the overall results of the TUDataset for graph classification tasks.
+Our augmentation method outperforms the other baselines on seven and five datasets with GIN and GCN backbones, respectively, and achieves the second-best performance on one and two datasets with GIN and GCN. \autoref{tab:results of moleculenet} shows the AUC-ROC scores with MoleculeNet datasets.
+We achieve the best performance on all datasets except for one second-best performance with GIN and GCN backbones over other baselines.
+The results from two benchmarks show our augmentation method consistently improves the generalization of GNNs.

-\subsection{Robustness analysis}
+\subsection{Robustness Analysis}